-4th Generation DHC: using waste heat for sustainable comfort of Roosendaal residents with prefabricated networks
+4th Generation DHC: using waste heat for residential use in Roosendaal

-The residents of the Nieuwe Wipwei district in the Dutch city of Roosendaal will soon be comfortably warm.
+Residents of the Nieuwe Wipwei district in the Dutch city of Roosendaal will soon be warmed by waste heat from a processing plant.
 Waste heat from the local SUEZ waste processing plant will be used to provide reliable, affordable and sustainable heat for various districts in the city.
 Together with BAM and the municipal energy provider of Roosendaal, Thermaflex has expanded the innovative, low-temperature heating network with the connection of the Nieuwe Wipwei district.
 This is a big next step in realizing the city’s sustainability targets.

 With an eye on the future, Duurzaam Energiebedrijf Roosendaal (Sustainable Energy Company Roosendaal) took the initiative to implement a Smart Climate Grid for the heat supply of a local college and residential district in 2012.
 To this end, it makes use of clean waste heat of 42° Celsius from a local waste processing plant operated by SUEZ - energy that would otherwise be lost.
 Already, this has cut the college’s energy bill by 50%.
 The connection of the new residential quarters to this unique district heating network marks an important milestone: heating individual homes based on the only low-temperature district network in the Netherlands.
 By using low temperature (LT) waste heat, heat loss is significantly lower while ensuring a much higher thermal energy yield.
 In this way, sustainability and comfort go hand in hand.